-- 1. A request for Continuity of Care services from a terminated Provider must be submitted to UnitedHealthcare within 30 calendar days from the date your Provider is terminated for review and approval; - 2.
+- 1. Upon receipt of UnitedHealthcare's notice that a Member is eligible for continued care, a request for continuity of care services from a terminated Provider must be submitted to UnitedHealthcare within 30 calendar days from the date your Provider is terminated for review and approval; - 2.
 The requested treatment must be a Covered Health Care Service under this Health Plan; - 3.
-The terminated Provider must agree in writing to be subject to the same contractual terms and conditions that were imposed upon the Provider prior to termination, including, but not limited to, credentialing, hospital privileging, utilization review, peer review and quality assurance requirements, notwithstanding the provisions outlined in the Provider contract related to Continuity of Care; - 4.
+The terminated Provider must agree in writing to be subject to the same contractual terms and conditions that were imposed upon the Provider prior to termination, including, but not limited to, credentialing, hospital privileging, utilization review, peer review and quality assurance requirements, notwithstanding the provisions outlined in the Provider contract related to continuity of care; - 4.
 The terminated Provider must agree in writing to be compensated at rates and methods of payment similar to those used by UnitedHealthcare or Network Medical Groups/Independent Practice Associations (NMG/IPA) for current Network Providers providing similar services who are not capitated and who are practicing in the same or a similar geographic area as the terminated Provider.